zxdavb/ramses_cc/README.md

 It uses the [evohome_rf](https://github.com/zxdavb/evohome_rf) client library to decode the RAMSES-II protocol used by these devices.
 Note that other systems, such as HVAC, also use this protocol, YMMV.

-See the (wiki)[https://github.com/zxdavb/evohome_cc/wiki/Installation-&-Configuration) for instal, config, etc.
+See the (wiki)[https://github.com/zxdavb/evohome_cc/wiki/Installation-&-Configuration] for installation, configuration, troubleshooting, etc.